capri-docking/capri-docking.github.io/assessment/index.md

 <hr />

+### Round 61

+Round 61 features four targets, each a different antibody binding to the same antigen.
+Full assessment details can be found in [this file](files/round61.csv).

+#### Target T312

+Only one predictor and scorer group (the same one) managed to submit acceptable models for this target: Kmiecik.
+A few groups did submit acceptable models in their set of 100 models, but they were not ranked high enough, these were Engel (Haddock team), Guerois, Zou and MDOCKPP.

+#### Target T314

+This target was generally well predicted, with in their top-5 acceptable models for Gray, Vakser, and PYDOCKWEB, medium-quality for Huang, HDOCK, Guerois and CLUSPRO, and high-quality models for Wallner.
+Four scorers managed to produce high-quality models (top-10):
+Olechnovic, Kihara, Karaca and HDOCK.

+#### Target T315

+Also T315 was well predicted, with most predictor groups producing medium-quality models in their top-5 set: Wallner, Brysbaert, Zou, Huang, Guerois, Pierce and Gray.
+In addition, CLUSPRO produces high-quality models.
+For scorers (top-10) the picture was similar, with acceptable for Xiaotong Xu, medium for Venclovas, LZERD, Kihara, Zou, MDOCKPP and HDOCK, and high quality for Karaca.

+#### Target T316

+No predictor group produced a model of acceptable quality or better in their top-10 submission.
+However, the shuffled set did contain acceptable models, produced by Pierce, Guerois and PYDOCKWEB.
+Scorers Shen and HDOCK both recognized a different one of these acceptable models.

+### Rounds 59 and 60

+To follow...

 ### CASP16 - CAPRI Rounds 57 and 58

 Round 57 corresponds to the classic joint CASP-CAPRI blind prediction